Tekaiguy/STTP-Workflow/README.md

 ### Loop

 Requires Impact Pack.
-This worflow sends the output image to the beginning, allowing you to re-use it as the input.
+This workflow sends the output image to the beginning, allowing you to re-use it as the input.
 Choose an existing image in the receiver to get started and toggle the boolean to choose whether to send the image or not.

 <div align="center">